ForEvolve/ForEvolve.ExceptionMapper/README.md

 ## Property names

-To change the way the property name are serialzied, you can configure the `JsonOptions` and change the `PropertyNamingPolicy` property.
+To change the way the property name are serialized, you can configure the `JsonOptions` and change the `PropertyNamingPolicy` property.

 **.NET 8+**